 Kamloops Society for Community Inclusion’s staff and information are available to any member of the community with concerns about themselves or someone they know with developmental disabilities.
 We strive to act as advocates for families and individuals, while equipping individuals to be heard as advocates for their wishes and needs.

-The services provided by Inclusion Kamloops are available by referral from Community Living BC (CLBC), other associated professionals, or by coming on your own.
+The services provided by KSCI are available by referral from Community Living BC (CLBC), other associated professionals, or by coming on your own.